Current Affairs-Topics

 Final Thoughts

 The President of Mongolia recently visited India, marking 70 years of diplomatic relations and a decade of India-Mongolia strategic partnership.
 The visit strengthened India-Mongolia relations across defence, energy, trade, culture, and education.
-India launched a capacity-building program for Mongolia’s border security forces and confirmed the USD 1.7 billion Oil Refinery Project, enhancing Mongolia’s energy security.
+India launched a capacity-building programme for Mongolia’s border security forces and confirmed the USD 1.7 billion Oil Refinery Project, enhancing Mongolia’s energy security.

 Economic cooperation focused on critical minerals, rare earth elements, and coking coal, while cultural ties were boosted through Buddhist relic exchanges, Sanskrit teaching, and manuscript digitisation projects.